-For both men and women, a white lab coat is required.
+When working in the CLC during Foundations of Medicine 1, clean scrub clothes may also be worn when patients are not present.
+Note: CLC scrubs must be kept separate from any scrub outfits worn in the anatomy lab.
 On those occasions when students are examining each other, you will be informed of the appropriate apparel for that session.